 VII.4 Offer innovative and integrated products and solutions for corporate customers

 The Company plans to ultimately offer the corporate market an integrated credit management system that integrates their internal credit processes with the Enron Credit Network™.
-Enron Credit’s success in establishing the appropriate alliances, coupled with establishing the ECC and the FBP as market credit tools, will drive the timing of this strategy.
-H
+Enron Credit’s success in establishing the appropriate alliances, coupled with establishing the ECC and the DBS as market credit tools, will drive the timing of this strategy.
+Appendix H outlines two integrated product offering examples.

 Management Team

-Enron Credit has assembled a management team which combines individuals with Enron business building experience with those who have significant experience in the credit origination and credit trading markets.
+Enron Credit has assembled a management team that combines individuals with Enron business building experience with those who have significant experience in the credit origination and credit trading markets.
 In addition, an IT team that helped build EnronOnlineTM is involved.

 Bryan Seyfried, Co-CEO

-Extensive experience providing risk management advice to energy and utility clients
+Extensive experience providing risk management advice to energy and utility clients with Price Waterhouse

 Previously Head of European Research and Head of Market Risk Management for Enron Europe